GCuser99/tbXLLerator/README.md

     Return AllocResultToCaller(xTemp)
 End Function
 ```
-Here is the corresponding (un)registration pattern:
+Here is the corresponding registration pattern:
 ```vba
 Private udfs As New Collection